Wisconsin Couple Kills Bear That Attacked Them In Their Home

 The man and woman were treated at a hospital for several bites and other injuries before being released.
 The couple’s children were asleep in their bedrooms at the time and were not injured.

 The sheriff’s office said the bear was an adult female, and one cub was seen running off as the bear ran toward the home.
 State wildlife officials took the bear for testing.
-Authorities have not specified what kind of bear it was.MORE NEWS: Minnesota Legislature Races To Complete Its Work, But Time Running Out
+Authorities have not specified what kind of bear it was.MORE NEWS: Buffalo Clinic Shooting: Opening Statements Begin Monday In Gregory Ulrich Trial

 (© Copyright 2022 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.)